 To be eligible for consideration a student must:

-- Meet with a staff or faculty member to complete an application.
+- Contact a staff member from Resource Connections to complete an application.

 - Have a cumulative GPA of 2.0 or higher.